 Hypothesis

-If the WT leaves were harvested late at night, the surface of the leave would be bright because there is no starch left to be colored by the lugol solution.
+If the WT leaves were harvested late at night, the surface of the leaf would be bright because there is no starch left to be colored by the lugol solution.
 In conclusion, the surface is going to be colored very dark at the end of the day because at the amount of starch is then at its peak due to continuous photosynthesis throughout the day.
 The mutant leaves are going to be dark anyway because these leaves cannot metabolize starch.

 Methods